marcoutojr/COVID-19-Statistics-Brazil/README.md

 Statistical data about COVID-19 cases in Brazil.

 This repository aggregates data about COVID-19 in Brazil from the Brazilian Ministry of Health and Brazilan Health State Offices, retrieved from https://labs.wesleycota.com/sarscov2/br/.
 The compiled dataset is in the folder ```Data``` in CSV format.
-The series starts on 23/03/2020.
+I started to get the data on 23/03/2020, but the time series starts on 22/02/2020, when the first case of COVID-19 was confirmed in SP state.

 The general scenario until 25/03/2020 is presented below.
 I also have included comparisons between the Brazilian states and the detail in SP State, the epicenter of the pandemic in Brazil.
+The series for each state start on the day of the first COVID-19 case confirmation in that state.

 I intend to make daily updates in this dataset, whenever possible.